-It’s important to check that your wiring in your home is sufficient for a kiln.
-And if it is, what kind of kiln would it be able to handle.
+It’s important to check that the wiring in your home is sufficient for a kiln.
+And if it is, what kind of kiln would it be able to handle?
 Different kilns have different electricity and wiring requirements.

 Here are some factors that you need to take into consideration when deciding whether to have a pottery kiln at home.

 Different kilns run on different volts.
 Some run on 120 volts.
 Others run on 208, 240, 380, or 480 volts.